logo

 Abstract

-This paper presents an open-system quantum transport treatment to investigate the local density of electron states and conductive properties of δ-layer systems.
-Applying this treatment to phosphorus δ-layers in silicon explains the origin of recently observed shallow sub-bands and reproduces measured sheet resistance values.
-Analysis reveals two key quantum-mechanical effects: spatially distinct layers of free electrons with different average energies, and significant sheet resistance dependence on δ-layer thickness for a fixed sheet charge density.
+Thin, high-density layers of dopants in semiconductors, known as δ-layer systems, have recently attracted attention as a platform for exploration of the future quantum and classical computing when patterned in plane with atomic precision.
+However, there are many aspects of the conductive properties of these systems that are still unknown.
+Here we present an open-system quantum transport treatment to investigate the local density of electron states and the conductive properties of the δ-layer systems.
+A successful application of this treatment to phosphorous δ-layer in silicon both explains the origin of recently-observed shallow sub-bands and reproduces the sheet resistance values measured by different experimental groups.
+Further analysis reveals two main quantum-mechanical effects: 1) the existence of spatially distinct layers of free electrons with different average energies; 2) significant dependence of sheet resistance on the δ-layer thickness for a fixed sheet charge density.

 Publisher